 4. The case clarifies any doubt that text messaging must be included in monitoring policies and that the policies that exist in connection with monitoring e-mail be covered by traditional e-mail monitoring policies.

-Although, the Quon Case is a public sector employment matter, the private sector will be watching very carefully to see how this case will impact privacy standards applicable to public sector and private employers alike.
+Although the Quon Case is a public sector employment matter, the private sector will be watching very carefully to see how this case will impact privacy standards applicable to public sector and private employers alike.
 The real challenge for the Supreme Court, however, will be to reach a decision that balances the convergence of a new explosive technology with the emerging erosion of the boundaries between personal and works life.
 Nuances in employment law can be hard to understand.
 We can help you.
 Contact the Katz Law Group at 508-480-8202.